-Standard /Element Rationale for goal or identified issue 7.1 and 7.2 Increased input into the QIP from families will see the development of a document that is representative of the voices of our community and will translate to increased levels of connectedness for students at the service.
-An increased capacity to review the QIP through the lens of the exceeding themes will allow for continuous improvement across the service. М What goal or outcome do we seek to achieve?
+Standard /Element Rationale Priority L/M/H 7.1 and 7.2 Increased input into the QIP from fam representative of the voices of our com connectedness for students at the serv lens of the exceeding themes will allow М What goal or outcome do we seek to achieve?
 Steps or strategies to achieve goal When?
 Who?
-Progress notes and refl ection Educators and those with management responsibilities support families and the community to participate meaningfully in the service's QIP processes including the review of the QIP. sharing elements of the QIP and obtaining feedback and ideas from parents.
+Progress notes and refle ection support families and the community to participate meaningfully in the service's Opportunities at P&C meetings for sharing elements of the QIP and obtaining feedback and ideas from parents.
 These opportunities would need to be advertised as part of the P&C reminders to the community.
-Monthly School Principal To be raised at the next P&C meeting on August 1.
-Professional learning opportunities provided to staff by the preschool supervisor and principal in relation to reviewing the QIP with a focus on Exceeding themes to drive continuous improvement.
-Stage meetings would see an opportunity for the Pre School supervisor and Principal to work with the preschool educator to provide training on reviewing the QIP with a focus on Exceeding themes.
-Fortnightly School Principal and Pre School Supervisor Working with Pre School advisors has capacity of the Pre School Supervisor review the QIP through the lens of the themes. and Principal to
+Monthly School Principal To be raised continually raised and d The impact of COVID 19 has prevent opportunities provided to staff by the preschool supervisor and principal in relation to reviewing the QIP Preschool planning days would see an opportunity for the Pre School supervisor to work with the preschool educator to provide training on reviewing the QIP with a focus on Exceeding themes.
+5 weekly cycle Working with the P-2 Officer and rece allowed the team to measure the qua